Sunday, 10 November 2019

 3. Sign up to a social club, a workshop related to a hobby, or join a fitness class.

-While I, myself, have been done with the gym for several months now [another blog post for another time], I strongly recommend taking up a weekly, or fortnightly, activity that encourages positive vibes; gives you an opportunity to meet new people and also support your self-development.
+While I, myself, have been done with the gym for a while now, I strongly recommend taking up a regular activity that encourages positive vibes; gives you an opportunity to meet new people and will also support your self-development.
+This is something that can be done virtually if preferred - do some research.

 4. Have an entire day to yourself.